davetron5000/naildrivin5.com/_posts/2024-01-12-ideas-for-railsconf.md

 I also enjoy having one "inspiring talk that is tech adjacent but not about code or managing people" as a keynote.
 Marco Rogers' keynote a few years back was life changing for me.

 The ideal number of these keynotes is "1".
-With "0", you miss out on something throught-provoking for the attendees and "2" results in both talks feeling watered-down.
+With "0", you miss out on something thought-provoking for the attendees and "2" results in both talks feeling watered-down.
 For a four-day conference, just give us one morning off.

 ## The Program